karolbarzyk/room_occupancy_manager/README.md

         }
         ```

-* Code Quality: Maintain a clean code structure and formatting.
-    * Use thoughtful naming for variables and functions.
-    * Prioritize Quality: Focus on high code quality over completeness if you feel time pressure.
 * Provide the URL of your __private__ GitHub repository. __Do not publish__ our Github fine-grained token in the repository.
 Consider using:
     * [Introducing fine-grained personal access tokens for GitHub](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/)
     * [GitLab - Personal access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)